nathanrhoda/blockchain-env-docker/README.md

 # TODO

-- Extend smart contract to write and read data to and from blockchain
 - Fully test different iterations of smart contract
 - Access smart contract from node app
 - Add a ui to retrieve balances and transfer tokens between accounts